DCC-EX/dcc-ex.github.io/docs/ex-turntable/test-and-tune.md

 ::::

-To use our tuning example again, the commands in `ex-turntable/test-and-tune:example tuning commands`{.interpreted-text role="ref"} would need to be modified to replicate the automatic phase switching as such:
+To use our tuning example again, the commands in `ex-turntable/test-and-tune:example tuning commands` would need to be modified to replicate the automatic phase switching as such:

 ``` cpp